 The levies have been determined by statute as set out in section 40 of the Danish Copyright Act.
 Starting from 1 January 2023, the levy will be adjusted annually by the rate adjustment percentage; see the Rate Adjustment Percentage Act.
 The levy is VAT-exempt.

-When you sell smartphones, tablets, computers, and hard disks to private Danish consumers, for example, via the internet, you must charge a levy, which is to be paid to Copydan KulturPlus.
+When you sell smartphones, tablets, computers, and hard disks online to private Danish consumers, you must charge a levy, which is to be paid to Copydan KulturPlus.
 There are no special requirements for you to state the levy on invoices for direct sales to private consumers, and the levy can therefore be included in the price of the media sold.

 You are not required to charge a levy on other sales of storage media, for example, to Danish businesses, nor do you need to report these sales.
 In this case, it is the Danish importer’s duty to report and pay the levy to Copydan KulturPlus.